Backpackers Hostel Canada- HI Hostel Canada

 Save money and make friends!
 Staying in a backpackers hostel in Canada is a special experience for people of all ages.

 Backpacker Hostels are not only for the “young”!
-Nothing beats heading out on a backcountry adventure with just a few of your belongings in a backpack and a bucket list of places to see.
+Nothing beats heading out on a backcountry adventure with just a few belongings in a backpack and a bucket list of places to see.

 Hostelling International Canada (HI-Canada) has a network of sixty hostels from coast to coast.
 Ten of the hostels located in western Canada are wilderness hostels.

-Backpackers hostel in Canada is usually not the type of accommodation that comes to your mind when you plan a trip to Canada.
+A Backpacker’s Hostel in Canada is usually not the type of accommodation that comes to mind when you plan a trip to Canada.

-The backpackers’ hostel is a good choice for the budget traveller and the backpacker.
+The backpackers’ hostel is a good choice for budget travellers and backpackers.
 This type of travel is not for everyone.

-Some youth hostels are located in beautiful remote locations, and they can be difficult to be reached by public transport.
+Some hostels are located in beautiful, remote locations, difficult to reach by public transport.

 Most Canadian backpacker hostels are modern places with great services and amenities.
 They have come a long way since my hosteling experience in my early years here.
 Since then, Hosteling International (HI)l has developed a quality standard for all HI hostels.
 Some youth hostels are privately owned and standards might be different.

-Hostels, also simply called backpackers hostels, offer cheap and safe lodging.
-They are not only fun places to stay, but you will meet lots of like-minded travellers from all over the world.
-Travelling alone?
+Hostels, also called backpackers hostels, offer cheap and safe lodging.
+They are not only fun places to stay, but you will meet like-minded travellers from worldwide.
+Are you travelling alone?
 Not for long if you stay in a backpackers hostel in Canada.
 It’s a great place if you’re looking for a travel partner.
-Canadian hostels are run by people who can give you information about the region.
-They help you with organizing and booking a trip, or can even help you find work if this is what you are after.
+Canadian hostels are run by people who know all about the region.
+They help you organize and book a trip, or help you find work if this is what you are after.

 Other Backpackers Accommodation In Canada

 Canada is a big country and offers many different experiences.
-Most backpackers hostel accommodations might have similar standards, but most of them are pretty unique.
+Backpacker’s hostel accommodations have similar standards, but most are pretty unique.
 Some backpackers hostels in cities and popular tourist places might be more like modern resorts than budget accommodation.

-Some backpacker hostels in Canada might be party places for young travellers and very loud, but there are definitely alternatives.
+Some backpacker hostels in Canada are party places for young travellers and are very loud, but there are alternatives.

 Wilderness Hostels In The Rockies

-Get back to nature and check out the HI network of ten wilderness hostels in West Canada which are tucked away in the Rocky Mountains along the Icefield Parkway HWY 93 north, in both Banff and Jasper National Parks.
-These hostels are affordable accommodation and will get you back to the basics, away from electronics, so you can take in the simple things in life.
-Some have fire pits and even wood-burning saunas, how great is that.
+Get back to nature and check out the HI network of wilderness hostels in West Canada, tucked away in the Rocky Mountains along the Icefield Parkway Highway 93 north, in both Banff and Jasper National Parks.
+These hostels offer affordable, basic accommodation away from electronics so you experience the simple things in life.
+Some have fire pits and even wood-burning saunas, how great is that?

 You will be able to enjoy unspoiled nature, true silence, amazing night skies and magnificent landscapes, and be awarded a unique “off-the-grid” Canadian backcountry experience.

 The rustic atmosphere and the beauty surrounding these hostels will make your effort worthwhile, whether you get there by car, bike or on foot.
-During summer you can tour the Icefields Parkway on a bike, stopping at hostels on the way.
+During summer you can tour the Icefields Parkway by bicycle, stopping at hostels.
 In winter these hostels give great access to winter sports.
 Check out the HI network of wilderness hostels, it’s worth it!

 The Hostels: